January 27, 2023

 Cashing in on Goats - the ‘Poor Man’s Bank’

-Sourav Mukherjee is a key driver of the goat based livelihood, and women empowerment programs for ACF in Farakka West Bengal.
+Sourav Mukherjee is a key driver of the goat based livelihood, and women empowerment programs for Ambuja Foundation in Farakka West Bengal.
 To say the least, this man is passionate about goats – having seen first-hand how goats have the ability to lift families directly out of poverty – and has no problem talking your ear off on the subject when you show even the slightest bit of curiosity.

 “In Farakka, West Bengal, goats are commonly referred to as the ‘poor man’s bank.’”
 Sourav says.
 Why?
 “Goats can be bought and reared with very low investment compared to cattle and buffalo.
 You can also sell them quickly when you need cash.
 They are profilic breeders – often giving birth to twin kids – which is a boon for marginal or BPL families.”
 He says.